-With that well-measured pace, I reached the top in fine fettle, got myself a plate of spagetti aioli, and thus loaded descended into Switzerland via the Passo de Umbrail, and from there back into the Val Venosta - whence I had begun the climb.
-The real challenge was yet to come, and at the time I had no idea.
+With that well-measured pace, I reached the top in fine fettle, got myself a plate of spagetti aioli, and descended, fully loaded and in good spirit, into Switzerland via the Passo de Umbrail, and from there back into the Val Venosta - whence I had begun the climb.
+The real challenge was yet to come, but little I knew.
 My objective for the day was to climb into the upper Inn valley via the Reschen Pass (Passo di Resia), another route to cross the main chain at moderate altitudes (just like the Brenner pass further East).
 There was even a dedicated path for bikers and hikers (the same I had taken in the morning).
 Except it would not follow the main road, which would zig-zag its way across the upper slopes of the valley, but would, rather unkindly, go right up - the shortest and steepest path out of the apple orchards of the Val Venosta, and clearly one meant to be cycled down (as many did) not up.
 The day's efforts were gradually taking their toll and I was struggling to find the right balance between digging deep, and staying within my limits.
-The Reschen Pass sits at only 1500m but its exacting in its own ways.
+The Reschen Pass sits at only 1500m but it's exacting in its own ways.
 Most other pass roads go up, and then straight down again.
 Not this one.
 Just like on the Monte Cenisio, atop the pass sits a lake and it's another few rolling kilometers till the other end.
 By now the thunderstorms that had been forecasted for today were gathering all around me, and I had barely enough time to descend on the other side and find myself a place for the night before the rain began.

 The Reschen pass, at last, and the weather getting worse by the minute.
 View back towards the Ortler Range, already hit by the first thunderstorms.